The velocity coherence scale: a novel probe of cosmic homogeneity and a potential standard ruler: Theory

-Let us briefly review how the homogeneity scale can be defined from counts in spheres.
-A good estimate of the number of neighboring tracers in a sphere of radius $R$ centered on any galaxy is \citep{Peebles1980}:
+{Having defined a suitable definition of homogeneity, let us move on to the description of the most common estimators usually adopted in homogeneity scale measurements: the mean scale counts $\mathcal{N}$ and the correlation dimension $D_2$}.
+A good estimate of the mean number of neighboring tracers in a sphere of radius $R$ centered on any galaxy is \citep{Peebles1980}: